Xyvir/Lithic/README.md

 [**Try it here: lithic.uk**](https://lithic.uk)

-Lithic is a bespoke Personal Knowledge Management System (PKMS) built on the powerful **TiddlyWiki** engine, re-engineered for the modern academic and engineering workflow.
+Lithic is a bespoke Personal Knowledge Management System (PKMS) built on the powerful **TiddlyWiki** engine, re-engineered for a modern academic and engineering workflow.
 It bridges the gap between the database flexibility of TiddlyWiki and the rapid, outlining experience of **Logseq**.

 ### The Core Philosophy